The Ricci flow on surfaces with boundary: Introduction

-Theorem \ref{maintheorem} partially extends results on the asymptotic behavior of solutions to the Ricci flow known for $\mathbb{S}^2$ (Hamilton \cite{Hamilton} and Chow \cite{Chow0}), and in the case of surfaces with totally geodesic boundaries (Brendle \cite{Brendle}) and with rotational symmetry (\cite{Cortissoz1}).
+Theorem \ref{maintheorem} partially extends results on the asymptotic behavior of solutions to the Ricci flow known for $\mathbb{S}^2$ (Hamilton \cite{Hamilton} and Chow \cite{Chow0}), and for the case of surfaces with totally geodesic boundary (Brendle \cite{Brendle}) and with rotational symmetry (\cite{Cortissoz1}).

 Before going any further, let us give an outline of the proof of Theorem \ref{maintheorem}.
 First of all, given an initial metric $g_0$ of positive scalar curvature and convex boundary, it can be shown that the curvature of $g\left(t\right)$ blows up in finite time, say $T<\infty$; the idea then is to take a blow up limit of the solution $\left(M,g\left(t\right)\right)$ as $t\rightarrow T$, and to show that the only possibility for this blow up limit is to be a round hemisphere: this would, essentially, give a proof of Theorem \ref{maintheorem}.
-It remains then to remove one technical difficulty: we must be able to produce this blow up limit, and hence we will have to show that we can estimate the injectivity radius of the surface, and, because it has boundary, we are required to show that there are no geodesics hitting the boundary orthogonally that are too short with respect to the inverse of the square root of the maximum of the curvature: this is the basic new ingredient in the proof of Theorem \ref{maintheorem}, and to prove that estimate we have introduced an extension procedure for surfaces with boundary that allows some control over the maximum curvature and size of the extension.
+It remains then to remove one technical difficulty: we must be able to produce this blow up limit, and hence we will have to show that we can estimate the injectivity radius of the surface, and, because it has boundary, we are required to show that there are no geodesics hitting the boundary orthogonally that are too short with respect to the inverse of the square root of the maximum of the curvature.
+This is the basic new ingredient in the proof of Theorem \ref{maintheorem}, and to prove it we have introduced an extension procedure for surfaces with boundary that allows some control over the maximum curvature and size of the extension.

 Our second result is concerned with the behavior of the Ricci flow when the geodesic curvature of the boundary is nonpositive.
 Again, using blow up analysis techniques, we prove the following theorem, which generalizes similar results from \cite{Cortissoz1} (notice that we make no requirements on the sign of $R$). \begin{theorem} Let $g_0$ be a rotationally symmetric metric on the two-ball.
 Assume that $k_{g_0}\leq 0$, and that the boundary data is given by $\psi=k_{g_0}$.
 Then the normalized flow corresponding to the solution to (\ref{flow}) with initial data $g_0$ and boundary data $\psi$ exists for all time. \end{theorem}